30 Second Summary

 Here’s an example.
 Let’s say that you have some gated content like a white paper or maybe a spec sheet on one of your products.
 On the form that your website visitor has to fill out to get that gated content, you have a field for their phone number.

 In this example, someone who fills in their phone number would get a higher score than someone who doesn’t fill in their phone number.
-The behavior of filling in a phone number identifies someone who is more open to a conversation than someone who doesn’t fill in their phone number.
+The behavior of filling in a phone number identifies someone more open to a conversation than someone who doesn’t fill in their phone number.

 There are a lot of different ways to score leads that are all based on your company’s best customer profile.
 The ultimate benefit to lead scoring is not contacting a prospective buyer before they are ready and giving them enough relevant information (nurture), in the space of time before they are prepared to talk with sales, to provide them with the information they need.

-Lead scoring, when parred with marketing automation, makes an extremely useful tool that will deliver sales-ready leads, reduce prospective buyers from ghosting the sales team, and will actually make the sales team’s jobs easier!
+Lead scoring, when parred with marketing automation, makes an extremely useful tool that will deliver sales-ready leads, reduce prospective buyers from ghosting the sales team, and will make the sales team’s jobs easier!